Boris Johnson faces cabinet following bruising confidence vote

 "Deep inside, he should recognise that, and turn his mind to getting out in a way that spares party and country such agonies and uncertainties."

-Although Mr Johnson won the confidence of 41% of his MPs, the scale of the defeat has left him politically damaged.
+Although Mr Johnson won the confidence of 59% of his MPs, the scale of the rebellion has left him politically damaged.

 On Monday evening, the prime minister said the result was "extremely good, positive, conclusive".